eltoroit/LDS_Interview/interview.md

 ## Lightning Web Components

-**EL TORO:** In Lightning Web components, you navigate to the edit page like this:
+**EL TORO:** In Lightning Web components, you open the modal dialogue by **navigating to the edit page**, which happens to be a modal dialogue, like this:

 ```
 this[NavigationMixin.Navigate]({